clydeio/clydeio/README.md

+# CAUTION !!!

+At this moment clyde is simple a concept.
+It is unstable and in heavy development to implement a first core version.

 # Clyde
-Another famous ape

-## History

-Based on [Kong](http://getkong.org/) and the requirement to protect a private API I started Clyde.
+Based on [Kong](http://getkong.org/) and the requirements to protect a private API I started Clyde.

 I choose Clyde name because it is, like Kong, the name of one of the most famous movie apes.

 ## Goals